 People can think of you in a rational way.
 People used to say of me: “He’s a good scenic artist.
 He’s fast.”
 And based on that ‘brand value’ I got work.
 The more powerful approach is to get people engaged emotionally with you.
 How do you make them feel?
 Are you reliable?
 Punctual?
 Honest etc. Are you a team player or not.

-These types of emotions tie you into the person you are working for far more deeply, and make everyone feel like they are part of a family.
+These types of emotions tie you to the person you are working for far more deeply and make everyone feel like they are part of a family.

 4. Cultivate Loyalty